RMejiaE/EM-Cmap-Scoring-Tool/Phase 2/README.md

 | :-: | :-: | :-: |
 | Figure 4: EM Cmap example with number of concepts (NC) identification. | Figure 5: Number of hierarchies (NH) and highest hierarcy (HH) identification. | Figure 6: Number of crosslinks (NCL) identification. |

-Figure 4 shows the number of concepts in the Cmap.
+Figure 4 shows an example of a concept map with 9 concepts.
 After listing them, hierarchies and its concepts are identifyed (Figure 5).
 The subindex after the dot serves here to illustrate the level of each hierarchy and hence, the longest one.
 Finally crosslinks are identified (Figure 6).
 For this example, the NC will correspond to 9, NH is 3, the HH will be hierarchy 2 with 3 levels, and NCL value corresponds to 1.

 ### Categorical